Elizabeth Keckley: Adulthood

 She was returned to Virginia where she served Mary and Armistead Burwell's daughter, Ann Burwell Garland and her husband, Hugh A. Garland.
 Ann was her half-sister.
 The Garlands moved several times and ended up in St. Louis, Missouri, in 1847.
-Aggy, Elizabeth, and George were brought with them for their child care and sewing skills.
+Aggy, Elizabeth, and George were taken with them for their child care and sewing skills.
 Keckley became an accomplished seamstress and, by working long hours, all of the money earned from her labor supported the 17-member Garland family, who suffered significant financial reverses by that time.
 Nearly 12 years of living and working in St. Louis gave Keckley the chance to mingle with its large free black population.
 She also established connections with women in the white community, which she later drew on as a free dressmaker.